myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2024-02-27T12:23:10.045Z
+>
+> I'm very curious as to who it was who recommended that they create this account

+---

 > Shinya Kato 🌮 @shinyakato.dev 2024-02-27T01:08:22.325Z
 >
 > Me when SAP HANA doesn't return results for almost an hour